-In today’s digital world, safeguarding and protecting one’s brand becomes extremely critical for companies.
+Protecting of Brand becomes extremely critical for companies in today’s digital world.
 Small and medium-sized businesses often tend to ignore this aspect which leads to a plethora of complications.
 It is essential to understand that an effective brand protection strategy isn’t needed only for large companies with well-established brands, but also to just about every business.
 Especially during the times of the Covid-19 pandemic where businesses are carried out online more often than not, it becomes all the more crucial to employ brand protection strategies.

 What is brand protection?

 Brand protection is nothing but the steps that a company or business takes to prevent other parties from making use of its intellectual property which might lead to a loss of revenue as well as reputation.
 The aim is to make sure that trademarks, copyrights, designs and patents are obtained and the company’s intellectual property is protected from any form of counterfeiting or piracy from a third party.

 Intellectual property rights are of paramount importance to companies and there are various ways to protect them.
 Wherever required and possible, trademarks, copyrights, designs and patents must be obtained.
 It is also important to understand when to obtain which form of protection.
 This is because there are differences between each form and their scopes are limited to either designs or tangible property or inventions.

 For example, trademarks protect words, phrases, logos, designs etc. which are key to identifying a brand.
 Copyrights protect tangible intellectual property such as arts, books, songs, photographs etc. Patents are limited to inventions and innovations wherein a new process or product is found.
 Apart from these, trade secrets are also important to be preserved and wherever needed non-disclosure and confidentiality agreements must be entered into with other parties.
 So irrespective of which industry a business or company operates in, intellectual property rights protection becomes key in some form or the other, further hammering home the point that an effective brand protection strategy is important.